defendgit/game-off-2012/README.md

+# Git: The uprising
+Man the git repos!
+Defend your codebase from malware and evil backdoor installers in this game of strategy.
+Clone, push and pull your towers and show the world!

 Here at GitHub, we're no strangers to hosting or sponsoring hackathons.
 With the growing number of games and game development resources on GitHub, we thought it was about time to throw our very own game jam!

 ## The Challenge